InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Introduction

-An intriguing question naturally emerges: \emph{what is the potential of zero-shot learning for text-conditioned HOI generation}, which is the main focus of this paper.
-However, formulating the task in a zero-shot setting presents significant challenges, primarily due to the inability to directly learn the alignment between text and HOI dynamics.
-Our key observation then is that interaction semantics and dynamics can be \textit{decoupled}.
+An intriguing question naturally arises: given the limited annotations of the text, \emph{what is the potential of learning for text-conditioned HOI generation without text supervision}, which is the main focus of this paper.
+However, formulating the task in such a setting presents significant challenges, primarily due to the inability to directly learn the alignment between text and HOI dynamics.
+Our key observation is that interaction semantics and dynamics can be \textit{decoupled}.
 That is, the high-level semantics of an interaction, aligned with its textual description, can be informed by \textit{human motion} and the \textit{initial object pose}.
-Meanwhile, the low-level dynamics of the interaction -- specifically, the \textit{subsequent} behavior of the object -- are governed by the forces exerted by the human, within the constraints of physical laws.

-Motivated by these insights, we introduce InterDreamer -- a novel framework that synergizes knowledge of interaction semantics and dynamics.
-As shown in Fig.~\ref{fig:teaser}, both of them do not necessarily need to be learned from text-interaction pairs, if they are decoupled, thus leading to the ability for zero-shot generation.
+Meanwhile, the low-level dynamics of the interaction -- specifically, the \textit{subsequent} behavior of the object -- is governed by the forces exerted by the human, within the constraints of physical laws.
+Motivated by these insights, we introduce InterDreamer -- a novel framework that synergizes knowledge of interaction semantics and dynamics (Figure~\ref{fig:teaser}), both of which do not necessarily require learning from text-interaction pairs, if they are decoupled.

-The semantics of interaction, although not available through direct supervised training, can be harnessed from a variety of \textit{prior knowledge} that is independent of text-interaction pair datasets.
-Specifically, to acquire semantically aligned human motion and initial interaction, we first consult a large language model (LLM), such as GPT-4~\cite{chatgpt} and Llama 2~\cite{touvron2023llama}, to provide understandings including how humans typically use specific body parts in interactions with particular objects, by exploiting its \textit{in-context learning} capability with \textit{few-shot prompting}~\cite{brown2020language} and \textit{chain-of-thought prompting}~\cite{wei2022chain}.
-Both intermediate thoughts and the final thought are then used to (\textbf{i}) generate a semantically aligned human motion with a pre-trained text-to-motion model; and (\textbf{ii}) identify an initial object pose that is harmonious with the generated initial human pose and text description through a retrieval-based algorithm.
+The semantics of interaction, although not available through direct supervised training, can be harnessed from \textit{prior knowledge} without text-interaction pair datasets.
+Specifically, to acquire semantically aligned interaction, we first consult a large language model (LLM), such as GPT-4~\cite{chatgpt} and Llama 2~\cite{touvron2023llama}, to provide understanding including how humans typically use specific body parts in interactions with particular objects, by exploiting its \textit{in-context learning} capability with \textit{few-shot prompting}~\cite{brown2020language} and \textit{chain-of-thought prompting}~\cite{wei2022chain}.
+The intermediate thoughts and the final thought are then used to (\textbf{i}) generate semantically aligned human motion with a pre-trained text-to-motion model; and (\textbf{ii}) identify an initial object pose that is harmonious with the generated human pose and text description, following a philosophy similar to \textit{retrieval-augmented generation}~\cite{lewis2020retrieval}.